 Thank You for Purchasing this Kidde Alarm

-Hardwired for 120VAC, this model features a non-replaceable, sealed-in battery backup.
-It also contains a voice message system and SMART HUSH® Control to temporarily silence nuisance alarms.
+This model is powered by a non-replaceable, long-life sealed lithium battery system.
+It also contains a voice message system and SMART Hush® Control to temporarily silence nuisance alarms.
+It is capable of Wireless Interconnect.